microsoft/jacdac/services/bootloader.md

 Only the last chunk causes writing to flash and elicits response.

 Errors not listed are also possible.
 Errors larger than `0xffff` indicate de-synchronization on chunk numbers.

+While this command is technically `unique`, the bootloader client will retry failed pages.
+Bootloaders typically will not support reliable commands delivered over pipes.